Chickenpox Sores in Mouth

 - Painful, shallow ulcers (sores) on the lining of the mouth

-- Sores on the outer lips (e.g., recurrent fever blisters) are excluded
+- Sores only on the outer lips (such as cold sores) are not covered

-- Canker Sores: The main cause of 1 or 2 mouth ulcers after age 5.
-Not contagious.
+- Canker Sores.
+The main cause of 1 or 2 mouth ulcers after age 5.

-- Hand-foot-mouth disease: The most common cause of multiple ulcers in the mouth, mainly on the tongue and sides of the mouth.
-Due to the Coxsackie A-16 virus.
+- Hand-Foot-Mouth Disease.
+The most common cause of multiple ulcers in the mouth.
+These ulcers are mainly on the tongue and sides of the mouth.
+Due to the Coxsackie virus.
 It is common between ages 1 to 5 years.

-- Herpes Virus (Cold sore virus): The first infection can be severe and cause 10 or more ulcers on the gums, tongue and lips.
-Key finding are ulcers on the outer lips or skin around the mouth.
+- Herpes Virus (Cold sore virus).
+The first infection can be severe.
+It can cause 10 or more ulcers on the gums, tongue and lips.
+Key findings are additional ulcers on the outer lips or skin around the mouth.
 Also, fever and difficulty swallowing.
 Usually occurs age 1 to 3.

 Return to School

 - Canker sores cannot be spread to others.
 Children with fever need to be checked before going back to school.
 Also, children with many mouth ulcers should be checked before returning.

 Call 911 Now (your child may need an ambulance) If

 - Not moving or too weak to stand

 - You think your child has a life-threatening emergency

 Call Your Doctor Now (night or day) If

 - Your child looks or acts very sick